 The Master of Science in Clinical Professional Counseling program prepares students to begin employment in psychology under the supervision of a doctoral-level licensed psychologist, or to continue their education leading to the Licensed Clinical Professional Counselor (LCPC) or a doctoral degree (Psy.D. or Ph.D.).

 Learning Aims for Master’s Programs

-Goal 5: Appraisal and Assessment Students will act in accordance with professional standards in the selection, use, scoring, and interpretation of appraisal and assessment measures appropriate to each client’s referral question.
+Aim 5: Appraisal and Assessment - Students will act in accordance with professional standards in the selection, use, scoring, and interpretation of appraisal and assessment measures appropriate to each client’s referral question.
 Students will use this information to inform case conceptualization and diagnosis and effectively communicate these findings to clients and referral sources.

 Aim 6: Treatment and Intervention - Students will demonstrate the ability to develop and implement evidence–based treatment and intervention plans with groups and individuals from a diverse society.

 Aim 7: Supervision - Students will actively participate in and effectively utilize supervision while engaged in professional activities.
 Students will seek out additional supervision when warranted and will be receptive to feedback from supervisors.
 Students will be aware of and receive supervision in accordance with applicable ethics codes and with sensitivity to individual differences.